Muscular system: Muscular dystrophy

 Muscular dystrophy is a group of disorders associated with progressive muscle weakness and loss of muscle mass.
-These disorders are caused by mutations in a person's genes.
+These disorders are caused by genetic mutations.
 The disease affects between 19.8 and 25.1 per 100,000 person-years globally.

 There are more than 30 types of muscular dystrophy.
-Depending on the type, muscular dystrophy can affect the patient's heart and lungs, and/or their ability to move, walk, and perform daily activities.
+Depending on the type, muscular dystrophy can affect a person's heart and lungs, and can affect the ability to move, walk, and perform daily activities.
 The most common types include: